-The short answer is yes, but with CGC phasing out the paper forms, CFP Comics will have to fill out the on-line submission for you.
+CGC is phasing out the paper forms, due to this fact CFP Comics will have to fill out the on-line submission for you.
 Obviously, this will take time, which will result in a nominal fee being charged per submission.
-Information regarding the charges is still pending.
 CFP Comics wants to offer it’s customers the very best experience associated submitting books for pressing and then forwarding them on to CGC for you.
 The cost benefits of submitting under our account will still outweigh any cost associated with completing the paperwork for you, and it will speed up the return process resulting in books being shipped directly from CGC to your door.

 How do I submit books to CFP for pressing and grading submission?

 It is easy!
 Just start a new order by visiting the Submit Books page and fill out the submission form.
 Specify the books you are sending, your contact information, and any other details you want to provide.
 Once you have submitted the forms for CFP and the grading company (CGC or CBCS), pack the books securely and mail them to us at:

 233 Ancona Avenue

 Please read the following instructions regarding payment and when books will be entered into the CFP queue.

 Payment must accompany all CFP submissions.
 Books will not be processed until payment is received.